MicrosoftDocs/well-architected/well-architected/reliability/tradeoffs.md

 - Extensive processes are used to observe the health of a workload.
 Although monitoring is critical for reliability, instrumentation can affect system performance.
 As observability increases, performance might decrease.

-:::image type="icon" source="../_images/trade-off.svg"::: **Increased over-provisioning.** The Performance Efficiency pillar discourages over-provisioning, instead recommending the use of just enough resources to satisfy demand.
+:::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Increased over-provisioning.
+The Performance Efficiency pillar discourages over-provisioning, instead recommending the use of just enough resources to satisfy demand.

 - Automatic scaling operations aren't instantaneous and therefore can't reliably handle a sudden and dramatic spike in demand that can't be shaped or smoothed.
 Therefore, over-provisioning via either larger instances or more instances is a critical reliability tactic to account for the lag between demand signal and supply creation.
 Unused capacity counters the goals of performance efficiency.